top of page

 President, Maryland Music Educators Association

-Amy T. Hairston, MMEA President, is in her 20th year as a choral/general music teacher in Maryland (Springbrook HS).
+Amy T. Hairston, MMEA President, is in her 21st year as a choral/general music teacher in Montgomery County, Maryland.
 She is a proud alumnus of Oakland Mills High School and the University of Maryland.
 In addition to over a decade of work in Montgomery County, Amy has been a professional development clinician, virtual conductor and adjudicator for multiple school districts in Maryland, and has presented for CMEA, MMEA, NJMEA and the Maryland Arts Summit.
 She enjoys educational advocacy, vocal coaching for musicals and coaching youth soccer.

 Amy Hairston 2024 small - Amy Hairston.jpg